jjj333-p/dendrite-admin-interface/README.md

 Feel free to make a issue for each requested feature so when I finally get time I have a list to go through and check off.

+You're gonna want to clone or whatever else the code dir, run `npm install``, copy examples/login.yaml to db/login.yaml and fill it out (instructions inside) and then you should be able to run it
+(better instructions to come eventually lmao)

 Currently implemented commands:

 - `evacuate User MXID | Room ID | Room Alias> ?<--preserve | -p>`